makers-for-life/makair/README.md

 Our ventilator is able to handle pressure-controlled breathing, stabilized using a [PID controller](https://en.wikipedia.org/wiki/PID_controller) in the software.

 In order to ensure a proper breathing cycle (inhale + exhale), multiple valves need to be connected together to form a circuit.
-The motors needs to be controlled in harmony so that the air routing between each valve unit is consistent.
+Their motors need to be controlled in harmony so that the air routing between each valve unit is consistent.

 This project provides all the parts required to build a good-enough [ARDS](https://en.wikipedia.org/wiki/Acute_respiratory_distress_syndrome) ventilator from mass-produced components.
 We provide all the required mechanical parts, electronics designs & boards, and firmwares.
 This ventilator can be 3D-printed and ran on an Arduino board (the maker way), though we **highly advise** that you work with industrial processes as to mold medical-grade plastic parts and assemble the whole ventilator (this would be required for the built ventilator to pass all medical certifications).